- Start Here

 By Guest Author John Tweedy, Esq., Robinson-Tweedy, P.C., Boulder, CO

-As a lawyer for students with special needs, I am convinced that the Individualized Education Plan (IEP) meeting remains the most important step in the special education process.
+As a lawyer for students with special needs, I am convinced that the Individualized Education Program (IEP) meeting remains the most important step in the special education process.
 Because decisions reached in IEP meetings are so crucial, disagreement and conflict at this stage are often unavoidable – even necessary.
 How we manage that conflict can make the difference between a failed IEP, leading to litigation or worse, and one that helps both parents and educators find the best outcome for their student.
 The following tips can help parents navigate the process.

 1. Get Help Early.